David-Manniche/TheMarket/readme.txt

     => 034795 - While purchasing item using wallet.
 Below "Remaining Wallet Balance" message is stick with currency icon.
     => 034794 - Getting error! if inventory is added from form for which it's already added (in different window).
     => 034791 - When vol discount (100%) and discount coupon are applied together then getting division by zero error occured.
+    => 034789 - While adding inventory 0 is acceptable for minimum purchase qty.